jweezy24/760midterm_studying/README.md

 An ideal curve starts at (0,1) and ends at (1,1) indicating that for all thresholds, the percision and recall are at 100% which implies that there are no errors.
 Below is a picture of two curves demonstrating this relationship.
 ![pr_cuve](figures/PR_curve_example.png)

+#### Maximum Likelihood Estimation

+A likelihood function captures the probability of seeing some data as a function of model parameters.